top of page

 The Great Mouse Hunt

 So, what's a sleep-deprived human to do?
 Well, you could try reasoning with them, but mice are notoriously poor negotiators.
-Instead, it might be time to call in the big guns: pest control specialists.
+Instead, it might be time to call in the big guns: Brampton pest control specialists.
 These brave souls are like the Ghostbusters of the rodent world, armed with traps, bait, and an encyclopedic knowledge of mouse behaviour.

 But if you're more of a DIY type, there are some things you can do to make your home less appealing to your unwanted guests: